Program Entrance Requirements

 If you have any issues within Acceptd, please visit the Help Desk.
 The Help Desk provides step-by-step articles and videos that will assist with any technical issues.
 If you require further assistance, you can also reach out to our Support Team here.

-The Musical Theatre option is designed to cultivate and nurture the creative artistry of those highly motivated and disciplined students who seek to develop their combined talents as singers, actors and dancers.
+The Musical Theatre option is designed to cultivate and nurture the creative artistry of those highly motivated and disciplined students who seek to develop their combined talents as actors, singers, and dancers.
 Students in the Musical Theatre option will thrive in this intense and dynamic training program of demanding coursework, performance-based projects, faculty and student directed productions, and special workshops with guest artists and instructors.
-Students are expected to fully integrate their rigorous training as singers, actors and dancers with the outstanding liberal arts education they will receive at UNH to become well-rounded and marketable musical theatre artists.
+Students are expected to fully integrate their rigorous training as actors who sing and dance with the outstanding liberal arts education they will receive at UNH to become well-rounded and marketable musical theatre artists.

 Entrance requirements